djmtype/hylia-forest/src/pages/about.md

 ---
 layout: layouts/page.njk
 title: About
-permalink: /about/index.html
+permalink: "/about/index.html"

 ---
 This page is about whatever comes my way.
+Lorem ipsum something.